easy-games/chickynoid/README.md

 **What is it?**

-Chickynoid is intended to be a replacement for roblox "humanoid" based characters.
+Chickynoid is intended to be a hard replacement for roblox "humanoid" based characters.
-It consists of the chickynoid character controller, a character 'renderer' (TBD), and a framework on the client and server for managing player connections and network replication.
+It consists of the chickynoid character controller simulation, a character 'renderer', and a replication framework on the client and server for managing player connections and network replication.

+Because of how invasive it is and how it works, it's never going to be a drag-and-drop replacement for characters in your existing game.
+If you're not comfortable doing some serious engineering, this project is probably not for you.

 **What does it do?**

 Chickynoid heavily borrows from the same principles that games like quake, cod, overwatch, and other first person shooters use to prevent fly hacking, teleporting, and other "typical" character hacks that roblox is typically vulnerable to.

-It implements a full character controller and character physics using it's own math (Spherecast when pls roblox?), and trusts nothing from the client except input directions and buttons (and to a limited degree dt).
+It implements a full character controller, character physics, replication, and world collision using it's own math and systems (Spherecast when pls roblox?), and trusts nothing from the client except input directions and buttons (and to a limited degree dt).

 It implements "rollback" style networking on the client, so if the server disagrees about the results of your input, the client corrects to where it should be based on the remaining unconfirmed input.